 - a ventilator for life support

-- any other equipment that a doctor says you need for life support.
+- any other equipment that a doctor says is needed for life support.

 If you have any questions about the equipment you or someone in your home uses and whether it is life support equipment, talk to your doctor.